Healthdirect Free Australian health advice you can count on.

 4. Make sure the tape is snug, without squeezing your skin.

-Waist circumference and disease risk
+Waist circumference and health risks

-If you are a female:
+If you are an adult female:

-• your risk is increased if your waist measurement is 80 cm or more
+• your risk is increased if your waist measurement is 80cm or more

-• your risk is greatly increased if your waist measurement is 88 cm or more
+• your risk is greatly increased if your waist measurement is 88cm or more

-If you are a male:
+If you are an adult male:

-• your risk is increased if your waist measurement is 94 cm or more
+• your risk is increased if your waist measurement is 94cm or more

-• your risk is greatly increased if your waist measurement is 102 cm or more
+• your risk is greatly increased if your waist measurement is 102cm or more

-These waist circumference measurements only apply to adults.
-They don’t apply to:
+Waist circumference measurements only apply to adults.

 • children